 - Patricia Salkin, associate dean at Albany Law School.
 The upside is she is a serious scholar and even has her own Wikipedia page (although unconfirmed sources say she wrote it herself).
 She’s a good writer, too, I just looked at some of her stuff.
 The downside is that she is an associate dean at a school that is ranked similarly to UB.
 If I’m picking off a defensive coordinator to be my coach and there are 100 teams better than me, don’t you want to look at coordinators on one of those teams that are ranked much higher?

 So back to Allard and Weich.
 It is hard to distinguish between these two guys.
 Weich is younger, which I think is probably a good thing because I think it is tough to be crazy ambitious when you are in your 60s when you are walking into a new job.
-Still, I’m going to go with Allard.
+Still, I will go with Allard.
 He’s a Rhodes Scholar, which always impresses the heck out of me because I was a finalist myself.
 (Not really.)
-He also seems real social and well connected, getting involved in committees to commemorate the anniversary of this and that.
+He also seems really social and well connected, getting involved in committees to commemorate the anniversary of this and that.
 I’d blow my head off if someone made me do those kinds of things.
-But I think it really helps to enjoy that kind of stuff because all 5 of these candidates are going to be largely new to town and are going to need to meet a lot of people, suck up shamelessly to Peter Angelos, and so forth.
+But I think it really helps to enjoy that kind of stuff because all 5 of these candidates will be new to town and will need to meet many people, suck up shamelessly to Peter Angelos, and so forth.
 Finally, look at their pictures.
 They both look like nice guys but Allard has that “I’m a super nice guy” look about him, doesn’t he?
 So he’s the pick.

 Obviously, I’m just having fun with this.
 I’m only about 40% serious.
 I really don’t know who the best candidate is.
-Will one of these 5 interview like John Harbaugh did with the Ravens when they hired him after 35 years as the assistant ball boy for the Eagles?
-Do any of the candidates have a real plan and vision for the University of Baltimore?
-This is going to be a huge decision for the school and I hope the folks making the choice are able to put the pieces to this puzzle together to make the right call.
+Will one of these 5 interviews be like John Harbaugh’s with the Ravens when they hired him after 35 years as the assistant ball boy for the Eagles?
+Do any of the candidates have an actual plan and vision for the University of Baltimore?
+This will be a huge decision for the school and I hope the folks making the choice can put the pieces to this puzzle together to make the right call.